 If you're a photography lover coming to these spectacular mountains then consider following one of my road trip itineraries around western Canada.

-Please note that I have deliberately left out some photo spots on the Icefields Parkway, which I have enlisted in a separate post.
+Please note that I have deliberately left out some photo spots on the Icefields Parkway, which party lies within the boundaries of Banff National Park, because I have enlisted them in a separate post.

 12 Easy to Get to Photography Spots in Banff National Park